On the convergence of higher-order orthogonality iteration: Introduction

 where we have used \eqref{eq:mat}, and

 Any orthonormal basis of the dominant $r_n$-dimensional left singular subspace of $\vG_n^k$ is a solution of \eqref{eq:a-sub}.
 The pseudocode of HOOI is given in Algorithm \ref{alg:hooi}.

 It is easy to implement Algorithm \ref{alg:hooi} by simply setting $\vA_n^{k+1}$ to the left $r_n$ leading singular vectors of $\vG_n^k$.
 This implementation is adopted in the Matlab Tensor Toolbox \cite{TTB_Software-2012} and Tensorlab \cite{Tensorlab-2014}.
-However, such choice of $\vA_n^{k+1}$ causes difficulty to the convergence analysis of the HOOI method.
-While preparing this paper, we did not find any work that gives an iterate sequence convergence result of HOOI, except for our recent paper \cite{xu2014higher} that establishes subsequence convergence by assuming a strong condition on the entire iterate sequence.
+However, we did not find any work that gives a convergence result of HOOI, except for our recent paper \cite{xu2014higher} that establishes subsequence convergence by assuming a strong condition on the entire iterate sequence.
 The essential difficulty is the non-uniqueness of the solution of \eqref{eq:a-sub}, and the leading singular vectors are not uniquely determined either.

 To tackle this difficulty, we first analyze a greedy method, which always chooses one solution of \eqref{eq:a-sub} that is closest to $\vA_n^k$ as follows:

 where